 Property Name and Description Table Column Number Station Number: the station identification number as reported by the USGS.
-The leading zero of each gage is omitted. - Station Name: the station name as reported by the USGS. - Years of Record : the number of years of gage record, excluding those years of regulated gage record (range: $9 - 89$ years) 1 Area : probably the single most important watershed characteristic for hydrologic design.
+The leading zero of each gage is omitted. - Station Name: the station name as reported by the USGS. - Years of Record : the number of years of gage record, excluding those years of regulated gage record (range: $9 - 89$ years).
+1 Area : probably the single most important watershed characteristic for hydrologic design.
 It reflects the volume of water that can be generated from rainfall.
-GIS calculated variable equal to the number of pixels composing the watershed times the pixel's area or cell size (mi ). (range: 0.027 - 816.45 mi ) 2 Perimeter : GIS calculated variable equal to the length of the boundary of the watershed (mi). (range: $2.0 - 249.7$ mi) 3 Length : GIS calculated variable equal to the distance measured along the main channel from the watershed outlet to the basin divide (mi). (range: $0.8 - 72.4$ mi) n 4 Channel Slope : the change of elevation with respect to distance along the principal flow path.
-The channel slope was calculated using GIS as the difference in elevation between two points located 10 and 85% of the distance along the main channel from the outlet divided by the distance between the two points (ft/mile). (range: 2.40 - 250.6 ft/mile) 5
+GIS calculated variable equal to the number of pixels composing the watershed times the pixel's area or cell size (mi 2) (range: 0.027 - 816.45 mi 2).
+Land Slope : the average basin slope is the average of all neighborhood slopes determined along the steepest direction of flow.
+These are the local slopes determined from the upstream to downstream pixel for each pixel within the watershed (ft/ft).
+This quantity is represented by the symbol "LSLOPE" in the Fixed Region Method text (range: 0.00463 - 0.25265 ft/ft).
+3 Lime : the percentage of limestone within the watershed (%). (range: $0 - 100$ percent).
+4 Hyd.
+A : the percentage of the basin defined as hydrologic soil A, computed as the number of pixels of hydrologic soil A divided by the number of pixels in the basin (%).
+This is computed from SSURGO soils data (range: $0 - 86.2$ %).
+5